-The system access records are retained and disposed of by the FAA in accordance with National Archives and Records Administration (NARA) Information Systems Security Records 3.2 General Records Schedule Item 30, System access Records.
-The records are destroyed when business use ceases.
+The system access records are retained and disposed of by the FAA in accordance with NARA Information Systems Security Records 3.2 General Records Schedule Item 30, System access Records.
+The records are considered temporary and destroyed when business use ceases.